 Eye wash stations should be flushed on a regular basis by the laboratory personnel to ensure proper operation.
 If not working properly, EH&S must be contacted.
-Annual inspections will be completed by EH&S. Copies of the inspections must be maintained by EH&S.

 C. Laboratory Inspections

 Annual inspections of each lab will be completed by the CHO.
 The focus should be on general safety rules.
 Safety equipment must never be blocked, and aisles must be free of chemical containers, obstructions, and tripping hazards.
 There must be proper storage of chemicals and hazardous waste.
 The general lab area should be free of dirty glassware and unused lab equipment.
 Copies of the inspections must be maintained by the CHO.